bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/deploy-an-application.md

 ### 3. Setting up environment variables for the application

 Environment variables can be defined in the `env` field of the Pod specification and can reference secrets, ConfigMaps, or just be plain text.
 For sensitive information, it is best to use Vault services.
 OpenShift can integrate with Vault to inject secrets directly into pods at runtime.
 This provides an extra layer of security for sensitive data.
-You can find more information on using Vault in our [documentation](https://docs.developer.gov.bc.ca/vault-secrets-management-service/).
+Find more information on [using Vault](https://docs.developer.gov.bc.ca/vault-secrets-management-service/).

 ---